aibreich/weatherHW/README.md

 # Weather App HW#2 Class: N423

-## Be Aware Upon first open it will ask for your location, after this please refresh.
-As sometimes it will timeout the request waiting on you to accept.
-After accepting location it will auto fill.
+## Be Aware Upon first open it will ask for your location this is used to autofill the content upon opening.

 ## Live demo link ↓↓↓↓